GutstheHawk/GTCraft/README.md

 - Cereal

 **How To Play:**\
-Simply download the main branch to your PC and launch the GTCraft.exe file inside of the Application folder
+Simply download the main branch to your PC and launch the GTCraft.exe file inside of the Application folder.\

-**Credits:**\
+**Note: If you just wish to test the game and not build the project yourself, I recommend only downloading the Application folder.
+This will significantly reduce download size.*

+**Controls:**
+- Move player: WASD keys and mouse movement
+- MoveUp and Down: Space and Shift keys
+- Remove Block: Left Click
+- Place Block: Right Click
+- Open Inventory: E key
+- Quick Select Blocks: 0-9 keys
+- Fullscreen: F1
+- Exit Program: ESC

+**Credits:**
 Main Developer - Brandon Molitor\
 All included libraries use the MIT license and are OK for distribution.\
 Texture Atlas by Rhodox - Painterly Pack - https://resourcepack.net/painterly-resource-pack/#gsc.tab=0 \